kimjev-webdev/webdevination/TESTING.md

 * The project prioritizes real-user experience, and this observation was documented instead of forcing unnecessary workarounds that could compromise overall navbar functionality.

-### 2. Note on Commit Messages and Workflow Constraints
+### 2. Notes on Some Vague Commit Messages and Workflow Constraints

 During the development of this project, some commit messages (such as "Update README.md") may appear vague or overly simple.
 This was due to a combination of practical constraints: